 ZOMIG-ZMT (zolmitriptan) by AstraZeneca is serotonin 1b receptor agonists [moa].
-Approved for migraine.
 First approved in 2001.

-ZOMIG-ZMT is an orally disintegrating tablet formulation of zolmitriptan, a serotonin 1B receptor agonist (triptan) approved in 2001 for acute migraine treatment.
-It works by constricting blood vessels around the brain and reducing substances in the body that cause headache, pain, sensitivity to light and sound, and other migraine symptoms.
-The ZMT formulation provides rapid absorption without water, offering convenience for migraine patients.
+ZOMIG-ZMT (zolmitriptan) is an oral, orally disintegrating tablet formulation of a serotonin 1b receptor agonist approved in 2001.
+It is indicated for acute treatment of migraine attacks in patients who experience migraine headaches.
+The drug works by constricting blood vessels around the brain and reducing substances in the body that cause pain, nausea, sensitivity to light and sound, and other migraine symptoms.

 Serotonin 1b Receptor Agonists